PoCInnovation/Workshops/software/19.Socket.io/README.md

 ## Step 04 - Transmission Data

-Now, you have established connection !
+You have established connection !

+It's time to implement a function to send messages from your frontend that will be received on your server.

-Now, go to the file `src/front/chat.ts` and complete the Class `Chat`.
+Now, go to the file `src/front/chat.ts` and complete the Class `Chat`:
-For that, you must create a function emit_data with for parameter a string.
+* Create a function `emit_data` with for parameter a string.
-Inside you must emit socket with parameter `data` and your message.
+* Emit socket with parameter `data` and your message.
-Now, in your index.ts you must get information with your event `data' and the message.
+* In your index.ts you must get information with your event `data' and the message.
 * Tips: read the resource `Server Socket` and how receive your socket after emit it.

-Start with the famous 'Hello World' that you will display in your shell.
+* Call your function in the `chat.ts` set `Hello World !` in the parameter.

+In your terminal you should have to display your `Hello World !`.

 #### Resources :
 - [Class](https://www.typescriptlang.org/docs/handbook/2/classes.html)